mozilla-releng/signingscript/README.md

 The `upstreamArtifacts` point to the file(s) to sign.
 Because scriptworker downloads and verifies their shas, signingscript expects to find the files under `$work_dir/cot/$upstream_task_id/$path`

-The first scope, `project:releng:signing:cert:dep-signing`, matches the scope in your password json that you created.
+The first scope, `project:releng:signing:cert:dep-signing`, matches the scope in your password yaml that you created.
 The second scope, `project:releng:signing:format:gpg`, specifies which signing format to use.
 (You can specify multiple formats by adding multiple `project:releng:signing:format:` scopes)

 Write this to `task.json` in your `work_dir`.